Shuttle/shuttle-esb/guide-modules-implementation.md

 	}
 ```

-Each pipeline has a state that contain various items.
+Each pipeline has a state that contains various items.
 You can add state and there are some extensions on the state that return various well-known items such as `GetTransportMessage()` that returns the `TransportMessage` on the pipeline.
 Prior to deserializing the transport message it will, of course, be `null`.

 Pipelines are re-used so they are created as needed and returned to a pool.
 Should a pipeline be retrieved from the pool it will be re-initialized so that the previous state is removed.